gabriel-kwesie/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in as your second agent and observe the ticket
-Set Properties for the ticket
+Log in as your second agent and observe the ticket > Set Properties for the ticket >
-Sev-A (1 hour, 24/7)
+Sev-A (1 hour, 24/7),
-Online Banking Department
+Online Banking Department, >
-Reassign the help topic to business-critical outage and add any feedback to aid Assign the ticket to the online banking team
+Reassign the help topic to business-critical outage and add any feedback to aid > Assign the ticket to the online banking team
 </p>
 <br />